 “Anecdotally, we heard that surgeons usually require [transgender people living with HIV] to be virally suppressed prior to surgery,” Rodriguez-Hart said in her presentation.
 “So we felt it was important to look at viral suppression before and after surgery for those found to be suppressed at their last labs.
 Without this, we wouldn’t know if these individuals had achieved viral suppression just for surgery.”

-When the researchers looked at viral load, they found that transgender people with HIV on Medicaid saw the greatest improvement between 2013 and 2017: The proportion with undetectable viral load rose from 62% to 75%.
+When the researchers looked at viral load, they found that transgender people with HIV on Medicaid saw the greatest improvement between 2013 and 2017: The proportion with undetectable viral load rose to 75%.
 Still, this put the group on the low end of viral suppression rates among the people with HIV in the analysis.
 For comparison, 83% of transgender people not on Medicaid, 82% of cisgender women and 86% of cisgender men with HIV had an undetectable viral load in 2017.

-However, when the team looked at the 160 transgender people with HIV on Medicaid who received gender-affirming surgery, the numbers looked different.
+However, when the team looked at transgender people with HIV on Medicaid who received gender-affirming surgery, the numbers looked different.
 Within this subgroup, 85% had an undetectable viral load—nearly even with cisgender men.
 The proportion rose from 66% with an undetectable viral load two years before surgery to 77% maintaining undetectable status one year before surgery to 86% doing so one year after surgery.
 By two years after surgery, 88% of those people still had an undetectable viral load.